From Prussia With Love (novel)

 From Prussia With Love is a novel by John de Chancie published by Prima Publishing, based on the Castle Falkenstein role-playing game.

 Plot summary

-From Prussia With Love is a steampunk novel about the troubles of Castle Falkenstein, which is threatened by Prussia's development of steam-powered intercontinental ballistic missiles.
+From Prussia With Love is a steampunk novel in which Castle Falkenstein is concerned about its safety as Prussia develops its own form of steam-powered intercontinental ballistic missiles.

 Reception

 Gideon Kibblewhite reviewed From Prussia With Love for Arcane magazine, rating it a 5 out of 10 overall.
 Kibblewhite comments that "the book generally pokes fun at its characters, with the story taking the form of a general send-up of the action-adventure format – there's even a tip of the hat made to James Bond.
 Those looking for deeper, darker inspiration for Steampunk sessions should look elsewhere."